 Continuing Medical Education prIME Oncology is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.

 prIME Oncology designates this enduring activity for a maximum of XX AMA PRA Category 1 Credits™.
-Physicians should claim only credit commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Method of Participation There are no fees for participating in and receiving CME credit for this activity.
 In order to receive credit, participants must successfully complete the online post test and activity evaluation.
 Your participation in this CME activity will be recorded in prIME Oncology’s database.
 However, upon request, your CME credit certificate will be emailed to you.
 Technical requirements may be found under the Terms of Use.